ra559/cis106/pi-ubuntu-gnome-classic.md

    2. Markdown All in one
    3. Markdown Preview Enhanced
    4. Markdown PDF
+   5. Markdown TOC
-   5. PDF Preview
+   6. PDF Preview
-   6. Code Spell Checker
+   7. Code Spell Checker

 ## Remove unnecessary software
 Remove error reporting, IRQ Balance, and other not needed software: